lea-ha/GestureGeniusApp/README.md

   1) a catalog that contains all the words of the LSL in arabic and in english with their equivalent gesture, equipped with a search-bar for ease of use
   2) an LSL detector, which will open the camera of the phone and start detecting signs made by the user or a deaf person The aim of the catalog is to faciliate communication between those who do not know the LSL and those who practice it while the purpose of the LSL detector is to facilitate the understanding of what a deaf person wants to communicate.
+ # How To Use The Android GestureGenius App ?
+ - First, download this repository as a ZIP file and extract it, or use git and clone this repository using the git clone command.
+ - Once you have the required folder, open it in android studio.
+ - Use your android phone to download the app.
+You will have to enable developer mode in your phone (see steps to enable developer options here : https://developer.android.com/studio/debug/dev-options).
+ -  Once you plug in your device and run the code, the application will be successfully downloaded and you will be able to use it.
  # Limitations and Improvements
  Our model is not fully implemented yet in the app, but we are working on adding a percentage of accuracy of the sign that it is guessing and a square around the hand that is making signs.
  For that reason, we added to this repo the python codes with which we collected our data and tested our model.
 In order to use the model with better results, follow these steps: